Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 /**

-* - Sends notification only after order save is confirmed
+* Runs after commit — notification only sent after order is confirmed

 */